betterwithranch/daemon_objects/README.md

 DaemonObjects will create a new log file for your daemon using the pattern _daemon\_file\_name_\_daemon.log.
 In a rails project, this will be created in the log directory of your application.

+If the daemon does not have access to create the log, it will log errors to /tmp/_daemon_name_.output.

 ### Support for third-party libraries